 White wine glasses will have a narrower bowl because white wine doesn’t need much oxygenation to open up.
 You will also find the white wine glass has a narrower rim to direct the aromas up and out of the glass to enhance the entire tasting experience.

-Consider the number of guests you usually have over and what type of wine you usually serve to determine the optimal number of glasses needed.
+Consider the number of guests you usually have over and what type of wine you usually serve to decide how many glasses you’ll need.
+These beautifully shaped Spieglau Universal Red and White Wine Glasses from Wine.com a great solution and at a reasonable price too.

 High Maintenance – Several Shapes for Red and White